-- An applicant is advised if they voluntarily sell or transfer ownership of their home within 90 days of the notice of grant determination, they may be required to repay PAHAF funds. - Manufactured housing (mobile homes) are eligible for assistance under PAHAF, provided that the property is secured by a mortgage or other security interest. - An applicant may qualify for one or more assistance types, depending on their mortgage and escrow account status and the availability of funding under the program CAPs for each option. - No partial payments will be made with PAHAF funds for Forward Mortgage Payment Assistance. - Applicants from the PHFA Pilot Program who received mortgage reinstatement assistance may re-apply and receive assistance under the full PAHAF program, if the applicant is eligible. - Applications will only be allowed 1 disbursement from the program for each assistance type and will not retrofit new caps to previously disbursed assistance. - Applicants who have zero income or no reasonable expectation of income are ineligible for PAHAF assistance.
+- An applicant is advised if they voluntarily sell or transfer ownership of their home within 90 days of the notice of grant determination, they may be required to repay PAHAF funds. - Manufactured housing (mobile homes) are eligible for assistance under PAHAF, provided that the property is secured by a mortgage or other security interest.
+Lot rent for a mobile home is not an approved assistance type under PAHAF. - An applicant may qualify for one or more assistance types, depending on their mortgage and escrow account status and the availability of funding under the program CAPs for each option. - No partial payments will be made with PAHAF funds for Forward Mortgage Payment Assistance. - Applicants from the PHFA Pilot Program who received mortgage reinstatement assistance may re-apply and receive assistance under the full PAHAF program, if the applicant is eligible. - Applications will only be allowed one disbursement from the program for each assistance type and will not retrofit new caps to previously disbursed assistance. - Applicants who have zero income or no reasonable expectation of income are ineligible for PAHAF assistance.
 Applicants must have a reasonable expectation to resume mortgage payments and/or other housing expenses.
 PAHAF follows the 24 CFR 5.609 (b) and (c) definition of income.
 Like all government programs, PAHAF is required to exercise good stewardship of COVID-related assistance funds.
 Funds disbursed to homeowners without the ability to maintain homeownership would be more effectively used for homeowners who can maintain homeownership.